Rents spike as big-pocketed investors buy mobile home parks

 The industry wants Federal Housing Administration financing made available to residents, many of whom rely on high-interest loans to purchase homes that cost on average $81,900.
 They also want the U.S. Department of Housing and Urban Development to allow housing vouchers to be used for mobile homes.

-Advocates for residents, including MHAction, want lawmakers to put a cap on rent or require a reason for an increase or eviction — state legislation that succeeded in Delaware this year but failed in Iowa, Colorado and Montana.
+Advocates for residents, including MHAction, want lawmakers to put a cap on rent or require a reason for an increase or eviction.
+Such state legislation succeeded in Delaware this year but failed in Iowa, Colorado and Montana.

 They also want Fannie Mae and Freddie Mac to stipulate in loans they back that rents remain affordable.
-And they support residents purchasing their communities, which started in New Hampshire and has reached almost 300 parks in 20 states.
+And they support residents purchasing their communities, a push that started in New Hampshire and has reached almost 300 parks in 20 states.

 A Freddie Mac spokesperson said it has created a new loan offering that incentivizes tenant protections and last year made those mandatory for all future mobile home community transactions.